GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 6. Provide summary tables of forest/tree cover area

 ---
+> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom regions of interest (ROIs) or polygons/points with minimal setup requirements.
+---

+---

 ### 1. GeoData Script
 **Purpose:** Generates a FAL over user-defined polygons or points.